 ~ Irving Redel, 17 years old in 1940

 Irving said: "My father wants to go back just to get some of our possessions...."
-If one of your family members wanted to go back, what would you do?
-Do you think his family should have let Irving's father go back and why?
+If your family was on the run and one of your family members wanted to go back, what would you do?
+Do you think Irving's family should have let his father go back and why?

 Dig a little deeper...

 What obstacles might refugees endure if they wanted to escape from Europe in 1940?

 Why did so many Jews hesitate to leave Europe in the 1930's?

 What are some tactics that the Nazis used to force people out of their homes?